Sunday, November 30, 2025

 Nehruji's birth centenary gets celebrated as the 'children's day'.
 One would like to argue that the tsunami of discussions centered around the election results and politics, Indians' favourite most obsession, washed away that tiny island.

 Why is such a hijacking possible at all?
-Well, my submission is that there is hardly innocence left at all.
+Well, my submission is that there is hardly any innocence left at all.
 Naïveté, that primitive stage of innocence, is almost invisible.
 Innocence is an entity that is marked by its absence currently.

 Do not you believe me?
 Okay, let us begin with children.
 With mobiles in their tiny palms and the politics of reality inscribed there in the forms of wily and violent comics, innocence and naïveté wither away faster than the state in the Marxist ideology